-Once an initial classification of residency is made by the Office of Admissions, it is the student's responsibility to initiate an appeal of such classification.
-Request for reclassification must be filed with the Office of Admissions NO LATER THAN THIRTY (30) CALENDAR DAYS after the first full day of classes of the fall or spring academic term for which reclassification is sought or not later than ten (10) calendar days after the first day of class for the summer term.
-Requests for reclassification are to be made in affidavit form on the form available from the Office of Admissions.
+Once an initial classif cation of residency is made by the Off ce of Admissions, it is the student's responsibility to initiate an appeal of such classif cation.
+Request for reclassif cation must be f led with the Off ce of Admissions NO LATER THAN THIRTY (30) CALENDAR DAYS after the f rst full day of classes of the fall or spring academic term for which reclassif cation is sought or not later than ten (10) calendar days after the f rst day of class for the summer term.
+Requests for reclassif cation are to be made in aff davit form on the form available from the Off ce of Admissions.
 A student may apply only once during an academic term.
-A student classified as a non-resident will retain that status until a change is brought about by successful appeal.
-If an appeal results in a change of classification, the change will not be effective earlier than the semester during which the appeal is filed.
-If a student is initially classified non-resident but does not enroll the semester for which the student originally applied, the residency classification will be reassessed for subsequent semesters.
+A student classif ed as a non-resident will retain that status until a change is brought about by successful appeal.
+If an appeal results in a change of classification, the change will not be effective earlier than the semester during which the appeal is f led.
+If a student is initially classif ed non-resident but does not enroll the semester for which the student originally applied, the residency classif cation will be reassessed for subsequent semesters.